IceHe/lib/README.md

 - [yarn](/js/package-management/yarn.md) : a package manager that doubles down as project manager
 - [pnpm](/js/package-management/pnpm.md) : fast, disk space efficient package manager

-npm : the world's largest software registry
+NPM : the world's largest software registry

 - Configuring
     - [package.json](/js/npm-configuring/package-json.md) : a lot of the behavior described in this document is affected by the config settings described in [config](https://docs.npmjs.com/cli/v7/using-npm/config).